aws/s2n-tls/tests/regression/README.md

 ```
 DIFF_MODE=true cargo test
 ```
 This will assert on the performance difference of the current version minus the previous.
 If the regression exceeds the const `MAX_DIFF`, the test fails.
-Performance output profiles are stored in `target/perf_outputs`:
+Performance output profiles are stored by their commit id in `/target/commit_id`:
-- `curr` for the current version
+- `raw_profile` for the unannotated cachegrind output result
-- `prev` for the version being compared to
+- `annotated_profile` for the annotated cachegrind output (scalar)
-- `diff` for the difference between the two
+- `target/diff` contains the annotated differential profile between two commits

 ## Running the tests w/o Valgrind